Alec-Stashevsky/GAP-climate-research/README.md

 ## Optimal APA Locations

 Below is a map of optimal meeting regions approximated by the algorithm.
 Since each year has a slightly different attendance base, they do not overlap.
 Since we only have historical attendance data available, it is important to consider the confouding incentives created by the meeting's geography.
-Attendees who are closer to the meeting location that year are more likely to attend the meeting, and we see this reflected in the geometric median of each year, denoted by the golden cross within each polygon.
+Attendees who are closer to the meeting location that year are more likely to attend the meeting, and we see this reflected in the geometric median of each year, denoted by the cross within each polygon.

 ![APA Facility Location](/images/Facility-Location.jpg)